 However, there are exceptions which allow the financial support in the situation where the company’s main purpose in giving the support is not for the purpose of the acquisition or where it is incidental in relation to some larger purpose and the assistance is given in good faith.
 The exceptions to the prohibition include:

-- The giving of financial support in accordance with the Summary Approval Procedure
+- The giving of financial support in accordance with the SAP

 - For dividends or distribution out of profits